TAXATION AND SPENDING (Fiscal) POLICY

 There is no integrity to our tax system, it lacks any sense of responsibility, and accountability.

-As described above taxes are pulled from many different sources, some of which receive almost no benefit from that tax, such as business rates, and then are all mixed up, and sent to different public services, projects, and institutions.
-This means that everything is being manipulated all the time, government is constantly trying to make one area of taxation pay for another area of spending, that is not related to the area of taxation.
-For example businesses pay a huge amount of business rates, but this money is never spent on benefiting the businesses who pay it, it might be spent on transport, or defence or social care instead, so where is the integrity in the tax, what do the businesses get in return for their tax payments, which ultimately are paid for by the consumers?
-This phenomenon of not getting any direct correspondence between what you pay in tax and what you receive back in public services, is a complete lack of integrity, responsibility, and accountability in the tax system, and it will always lead to the endless heated fiscal debates we have and widespread dissatisfaction with the tax system.
+As described above taxes are pulled from many different sources, some of which the tax payer receives almost no benefit from, an example of this is business rates as businesses get no services in return for this.
+Given that nearly all the taxes are mixed up in one pot and then sent to many different public services, this means that everything is being manipulated all the time.
+By this I mean that government is constantly trying to make one area of taxation pay for another area of spending, that is not related to that area of taxation.
+So business rates revenue is never spent on benefiting the businesses who pay it, it might be spent on transport, or defence, or social care instead.
+Exactly the same logic applies to cooperation tax, and companies receive no services in return for this.
+Where is the integrity in these taxes, what do the businesses get in return for their tax payments?
+It is also important to realise that business rates simply add cost to products businesses produce, and therefore it is ultimately the consumer that is paying this tax, with little, or more likely no awareness of this, whatsoever?
+To highlight this point further, there is no mention of any tax on the consumer invoices and receipts we receive when we purchase products.
+This phenomenon of not getting any direct correspondence between what you pay in tax and what you receive back in public services (or being unaware that you are paying a hidden tax), is a complete lack of integrity, responsibility, and accountability in the tax system.
+It will always lead to the endless heated fiscal debates and widespread public dissatisfaction with the tax system.

-As explained it is very difficult to understand how you are taxed, unless you are an accountant or similar professional, and it is even more difficult to find out exactly where your money has been spent, as it all gets mixed up in one pot, and is spent on many different public services and projects.
+As explained it is very difficult to understand how you are taxed, unless you are an accountant or similar professional, and it is even more difficult to find out exactly where your money has been spent.
 We have tried going online and finding these answers, and found it difficult.
+Because no one generally fully knows how they are taxed and how it is spent, many false ideas regarding tax and spending start to become common.

-Because no one generally knows about the taxation and spending, of their own own tax, or the countries tax in general, many false ideas regarding tax and spending start to become common.
-One idea is that if a public service is offered at no cost, then it is free, clearly nothing is free, someone always pays for it.
+One idea is that if a public service is offered at no cost, then it is free, clearly nothing is free, someone always pays for it, the tax payer.
 Other misconceptions are that the government is unfairly withholding funds for itself from public services, or the government is being unnecessarily austere with spending.
 These ideas are incorrect because generally there is a constant shortage of tax revue for public services, and therefore the government is constantly struggling to find resources.
 This means everything the government collects in tax, it rapidly spends on some form of public service, and usually more, as debt often rises.
 Others might believe the government is corrupt and extracting money from the tax system, but we believe the British political system is one of the least corrupt in the world.

 A final issue with the tax system is inefficiency: It takes a huge amount of resources to collect many different complex taxes, this is inefficient, and costs a lot of tax payers money.
 Because the taxes themselves can be extremely complex, this also encourages tax confusion and disputes, some of which run into seven figure court cases.
+The end result of all of this is that no one ends up feeling proud of the tax they pay, and the public services they create for themselves, and there is a general dread of tax, such that most people try to avoid or minimise their paying of it.
+We do not feel this is a functional position, and we therefore have policies to resolve all of this.

 Our Policy - How it resolve the issues and achieves the aims.

 Policing, and criminal justice system (£44 billion annual cost): These costs will be paid for entirely by people who break the law, not the tax payer, meaning it is entirely fair.
-See our Criminal Justice Policy.
+See our Criminal Justice Policy. and our Prison & Rehabilitation Policy.

 Interest on national debt (£97 billion annual cost): Our policy is to reduce national debt to zero, as we do not believe using tax payers money to pay interest is the correct policy.

-Alcohol and tobacco: Currently there are taxes on these products, we would continue with this, but only at a level that correctly reflects the costs they incur.
-By this we mean the extra costs to the NHS from the adverse health effects of alcohol and tobacco, would be calculated and then added as a tax to these products, and spent directly in the NHS, and no where else (this would decrease the health care costs quoted below).
+Alcohol and tobacco: Currently there are taxes on these products, we would continue with this at a level that correctly reflects the costs they incur.
+By this we mean the extra costs to the NHS from the adverse health effects of alcohol and tobacco, which would be calculated and then added as a tax to these products, and spent directly in the NHS, and no where else (this would decrease the health care costs quoted below).
 In this way people have the total freedom to drink and smoke what they wish, but in line with our core values and policies, they will have the full accountability of it also, this is a fair system that has full integrity.

 Other services: All the other services we have would all be funded on similar cost based approaches as above, and in these ways they would all be fair and have full integrity.